scikit-learn-contrib/radius_clustering/README.md

 ## Contributing

 Contributions to Radius Clustering are welcome!

-Please feel free to submit a Pull Request.
+Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to contribute to the project.
+Please note that the project is released with a [Code of Conduct](CODE_OF_CONDUCT.md), and we expect all contributors to adhere to it.

 ## License